-Parking policy: Any individual or group utilizing district facilities must be legally parked and properly displaying a valid parking permit as issued by the college.
+Any individual or group utilizing district facilities must be legally parked and properly displaying a valid parking permit as issued by the college.
+This also applies to individuals using a state issued disabled placard permit or plate as adopted in the Palomar College Board Policy and Administratdive Policy.
 Exceptions shall be made for users that have completed and submitted an application for “Planned Event Parking Permits”, and that have received approval by the Police Department.
 Any application for such events must be received at a minimum of three (3) weeks prior to the planned event date.

 NOTE: The Palomar College Police Department is the only department authorized to issue vendor and/or visitor parking permits.
 Permits issued by any other department or entity are invalid unless authorized an authorized by the Police Department.

-- (BOG Waiver) BOGW Students $20.00 ** click here for BOWG form to see if you are eligible.
+– (CCPG Waiver) CCPG Students parking permit is $26.00 ** click here for CCPG form to see if you are eligible.

 Student permits are valid only in designated student parking lots.
 Fees are subject to change without further notice.

 ** Only one discounted permit is allowed per semester.
-In order to be eligible for the lower fee, BOGW students must show proof of BOGW status by providing a print out of their Financial Aid status form at the time the permit is purchased.
-If a regular permit is purchased and the student becomes BOGW eligible at a later date, there will be no refunds issued.
+In order to be eligible for the lower fee, CCPG students must show proof of CCPG status by providing a print out of their Financial Aid status form at the time the permit is purchased.
+If a regular permit is purchased and the student becomes CCPG eligible at a later date, there will be no refunds issued.

 The college will NOT replace lost or stolen permits.
 The loss must be reported to the Palomar College Police Department (PCPD) and a free temporary two-week permit will be issued.
 If the lost permit is not found within the two-week period a new permit must be purchased at the regular fee.
 This applies to staff as well as students.

-- Students: A parking permit is required for the lawful parking of every registered vehicle on district property.
-All permits must be placed on the rearview mirror when parked or, if the vehicle is a convertible, a decal may be affixed to the right rear bumper or right rear view window and on the left front fork of motorcycles.
+A parking permit is required for the lawful parking of every registered vehicle on district property.
+All permits must be placed on the rear view mirror when parked or, if the vehicle is a convertible, a decal may be affixed to the right rear bumper or right rear view window and on the left front fork of motorcycles.
 Students must: